 Centenary College throughout its history has always been ready to adapt to meet the changing needs of its students.
 In 1976 men were admitted part-time in the evening Continuing Education program.
 In 1988 Centenary admitted men and women to all full-time and part-time programs, returning to its original role as a coeducational institution.
 Centenary was founded in 1867 as Centenary Collegiate Institute, a coeducational preparatory school.
 In 1910 it became a preparatory school for girls.
 Later, junior college courses were offered, and in 1940, Centenary Junior College was formed.
 Centenary College, as a four-year institution for women, granting bachelor's and associate's degrees, was established in 1976.
 In the same year Centenary's coeducational Continuing Studies Department was founded, significantly expanding the ability of Centenary to serve citizens of Northwest New Jersey.
 This growth in adult education led to the College's creation of the Centenary Adult and Professional Studies (CAPS), an accelerated degree program for the working adult whose schedule prevents him/her from attending a more traditional schedule.
 Centenary College now enrolls men as full-time students in all programs on the same basis as women.
 In the fall of 1988 men were admitted as commuter students; in the fall of 1989 residence facilities for men became available, allowing men to participate in the College's full residential life program.
 In the fall of 1995, Centenary College introduced its first master degree program - Master of Arts (MA) in Education: Instructional Leadership.
-Since then Centenary has added a Master of Arts (MA) in Special Education, a Master of Arts (MA) in Counseling, a Master of Arts (MA) in Counseling Psychology, a Master of Business Administration (MBA), a Master of Arts (MA) in English Literature, a Master of Arts (MA) in Leadership and Public Administration, a Master of Arts (MA) in Educational Administration, Master of Science in Management (MSM), an online Master of Arts in Learning and Technology, and a Master of Science in Professional Accountancy.
+Since then Centenary has added a Master of Arts (MA) in Special Education, a Master of Arts (MA) in Counseling, a Master of Arts (MA) in Counseling Psychology, a Master of Arts (MA) in School Counseling, a Master of Business Administration (MBA), a Master of Arts (MA) in English Literature, a Master of Arts (MA) in Leadership and Public Administration, a Master of Arts (MA) in Education: Education Leadership, an on-line Master of Education (M.Ed.) in Educational Practice, a Master of Arts (MA) in Education: Instructional Leadership, and an online Master of Arts in Learning and Technology.
 All of the graduate programs are coeducational.
 Centenary College has been related since its founding to the Methodist Church.
 The name chosen for the College in 1867 commemorated the centennial of the beginning of Methodism in the United States.
 Today, Centenary proudly continues its relationship with the United Methodist Church and enjoys a student body rich in diversity in religious and ethnic backgrounds.